 Today's children face an unprecedented health crisis, largely driven by their overconsumption of sugar and carbohydrates.
 Never before in history have children been so overfed with empty calories yet starved of essential nutrients.
-The Standard American Diet (SAD) which is essentially highly processed, calorie-dense foods and lacking in fresh, raw produce — is setting the stage for a future of poor health and chronic disease.
-This dangerous nutritional imbalance is not just a problem for today, but a ticking time bomb for the health of an entire generation.

-And, the responsibility ultimately falls on the parents and grandparents
+And, the responsibility ultimately falls on the parents and grandparents.

 One writer challenged parents to stop this nutritional madness by saying: